Served: 17¼ years

 He was survived by his wife of 16 years, Paulina Duffy; eleven children, including, Mrs. Myra L. (Ora C.) Davis, Joseph W. Duffy, Jr. (13), Marjorie R. Duffy (12), Stanley N. Duffy (11), Mary K. Duffy (9), Dorothy P. Duffy (8), James P. Duffy (4), Ruth J. Duffy (3), Robert E. Duffy (2), and Norman (10 months); and granddaughter, Betty Davis (1).
 A funeral was held from Busse and Borgeman Funeral Home on Central Parkway on January 2, 1932.
 A requiem high mass was celebrated at St. Charles Borromeo Church on January 2, 1932.
 He was buried in St. Mary’s Cemetery.
 Paulina joined him ten years later in 1942.

-Stanley N. Duffy eventually joined the Hamilton County Sheriff’s Office as a Deputy and spent a good portion of his career in the Regional Enforcement of Narcotics Unit (RENU).
+Stanley N. Duffy, after service in the United States Air Force, joined the Hamilton County Sheriff’s Office as a Deputy in the early 1950s.
+During the 1970s, he worked in the Regional Enforcement of Narcotics Unit (RENU) and retired in the early 1980s.

 If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised on December 26, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
+© This narrative was revised on December 26, 2022 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.